chenxingqiang/secret-learn/doc/install.rst

 `Anaconda <https://www.anaconda.com/download>`_ and
-`Enthought Deployment Manager <https://assets.enthought.com/downloads/>`_ both ship with jax-sklearn in addition to a large set of scientific python library for Windows, Mac OSX and Linux.
+`Enthought Deployment Manager <https://assets.enthought.com/downloads/>`_ both ship with secret-learn in addition to a large set of scientific python library for Windows, Mac OSX and Linux.

-Anaconda offers jax-sklearn as part of its free distribution.
+Anaconda offers secret-learn as part of its free distribution.

 Intel Extension for Scikit-learn